GoChipEcho/Echo-AI-Assistant/README.md

 Meet ECHO, your new digital assitant.
-Continue reading to learn how to set it up, or click [HERE](https://scratch.mit.edu/projects/887050449/) for the interactive instructions.
+Continue reading to learn how to set it up.
+Please remember this project is still under development.

 1. Create a new python file
 2. Open the terminal and paste each of the followining into it one at a time